Why care about waste?

 This may seem counter-intuitive, but in these scenarios, compost bins should be the most difficult to locate.
 Patrons that seek to compost are likely more intentional about their sorting habits and will search for a compost bin, even if it is not in direct sight.

-Read more about patron behavior and best practices for implementing composting in the Composting White Paper.
+Read more about patron behavior and best practices for implementing composting in the Composting section.

 Additional Information